California’s SB 253 & 261

 Start early: Especially for Scope 3 emissions and scenario planning, which take time to execute well

-The takeaway: Companies that start now can turn compliance into a chance to strengthen governance, build investor confidence, and demonstrate leadership on climate.
+Companies that start now can turn compliance into a chance to strengthen governance, build investor confidence, and demonstrate leadership on climate.
+Get in touch with The CF Team now to get ahead of these disclosure requirements and future-proof your business.